-a) Please describe any NEW or CHANGED or INNOVATIVE investments made in ECCR in FY2019.
-Examples of investments may include ECCR programmatic FTEs, dedicated ECCR budgets, funds spent on contracts to support ECCR cases and programs, etc.
+- a) Please describe any NEW or CHANGED or INNOVATIVE investments made in ECCR in FY 2020.
+Examples of investments may include (but are not limited to): - ECCR programmatic FTEs

+- Dedicated ECCR budgets - Funds spent on contracts to support ECCR cases and programs

-Please refer to your agency's FY2018 report to only include new, changed, or innovative investments made in ECCR.
+Please refer to your agency's FY 2019 report to only include new, changed, or innovative investments made in ECCR.
 If none, leave this section blank.